 All transcripts must be sent directly from the high school or college to the Enrollment Services Office.
 Copies will not be recognized as official.
+It is the responsibility of the student to contact their high school/college to request official transcripts to be sent to us.

-The college offers credit and non-credit courses.
+The College offers credit and non-credit courses.
 Any high school graduate or adult who can profit from additional educational experiences may be admitted to Gulf Coast State College provided she/he meets the requirements for enrollment in the particular program and for continued attendance as set forth in this catalog.